 Is your son or daughter ready to live independently?
 To start working?
 How will you teach them everything they need to make that transition?

-The Horizons School has a thorough application process designed to help us determine if an individual will benefit from the programs we offer.
-We selectively enroll students to maximize their success and pride in their accomplishments.
+The Horizons School has a thorough admissions process designed to help us determine if an individual will benefit from the programs we offer.

 Horizons School is designed for young adults ages 18 to 26 who:

-- Are functionally literate with a high school diploma, GED, and/or a certificate of high school completion / attendance
+- Have a high school diploma, GED, and/or a certificate of high school completion / attendance

 - Are capable of living in an apartment with a roommate with minimal supervision

-- Have sufficient mobility to access the community with limited assistance
+- Have sufficient mobility to access the community with limited assistance.
+The student residential building does not have first floor apartments.

 - Are capable of managing own medication and other health needs with minimal prompting